Artist-Grade Technical Pens & Fineliners for Drawing

 Conclusion:

-Uni PIN Fine Line is another good example for a drawing pen.
+Uni PIN Fine Line is another example of a good drawing pen.
 The nib size is well-written for ease of use.

-These fineliners produce well-defined lines, which are great for technical drawing, signature, mandala and drawing in perspective using a ruler.
-Less suitable for some styles of sketching.
+These fine liners produce well-defined lines, which are great for technical drawing, signature, mandala, and drawing in perspective using a ruler.

 Nib sizes: 4

-These technical pens come in 4 colors: black, red, blue and green.
+These pens come in 4 colors: black, red, blue, and green.

 Pros: